Kelly J. Cole, Chair

 Honors Program in Public Health

-The Department of Health and Exercise Science offers the following degree at the graduate level: Master of Science degree in Exercise Science with concentrations in Clinical Exercise Physiology, Research, and Strength & Conditioning.
-Persons interested in this degree are requested to consult the Graduate Bulletin for further information.
+The Department of Public Health and Exercise Science offers the following degrees at the graduate level: Master of Science in Exercise Science with concentrations in Clinical Exercise Physiology, Research, and Strength & Conditioning.
+Persons interested in these degrees are requested to consult the Graduate Bulletin for further information.

 ProgramsBachelor of ScienceMinor